 The Stiegl Ambulanz restaurant, for example, typically has open fires outside, where you can even roast your own sausages.
 (I came THIS close to abandoning my vegetarianism for that.
 THIS close.)

-The 2023 market opens from November 10th to December 23rd with the following times:
+I don’t have the 2024 details yet.
+For the record, the previous market opened from November 10th to December 23rd with the following times:

 - 2pm to 10pm (Mon, Tues, Weds)